Redundancy: 19 things you should know

 13. Purge the past

 Remember, it’s completely normal to feel you want to hibernate and hideout.
-You may just want to withdraw and lick your wounds, sulk, fume or fictitiously plot your ex-employer’s painful demise.
-Or is that just me!
+You may just want to withdraw and lick your wounds, sulk, fume or fictitiously plot your ex-employers painful demise.

-One cathartic method to overcome these feelings as suggested to me was to write about how you felt about the company, people and the role.
+One suggested cathartic method to overcome these feelings was to write about how you felt about the company, people and the role.
 To undertake this process, you can include:

 - what you liked